dials/dials/doc/sphinx/advanced_tutorial2.rst

                   {-0.0153,  0.0051, -0.0024}}

 It is worth looking through this output to understand what the indexing program has done.
-Note that this output (minus the preamble about modified parameters) is automatically captured in the file :file:`dials.index.log`.
-There is also a great deal more information written into :file:`dials.index.debug.log`, but this is probably only helpful if something has gone wrong and you are trying to track down why.
+Note that this log (minus the preamble about modified parameters) is automatically captured in the file :file:`dials.index.log`.
+There is also a somewhat more information written into :file:`dials.index.debug.log`, but this is probably only helpful if something has gone wrong and you are trying to track down why.

-Inspecting the log shows that the indexing step is done at fairly low resolution ``Setting d_min: 4.48575618871``.
+Inspecting the log shows that the indexing step is done at fairly low
+resolution: ``Setting d_min: 4.48575618871``.
+The resolution limit of data that can be used in indexing is determined by the size of the 3D FFT grid and the likely maximum cell dimension.
+Here we used :math:`256^3` grid points: ``FFT gridding: (256,256,256)``.
 What follows are five macrocycles of refinement at increasing resolution to bootstrap the indexing solution to as many of the strong reflections as possible.
 In each case you can see that only 4049 reflections are used in the refinement job.
 The diffraction geometry is